appGoo/appGoo_Scaffold/README.md

 ###### ag_has_role RETURNS BOOLEAN
 ----------------------------------
 This returns true or false depending upon whether the user passed is a member of the database role stated.
-The database username or the user_id can be passed (and the database username will be determined) and the role name is case insensitive.
-The 'name' data type is reserved for usernames and roles within the database, whilst text strings will natively cast to a name datatype, integers like those of user_id will need to be specifically cast like '1234'::name.
+The database username or the user_id can be passed and the role name is case insensitive.
+The 'name' data type is a special text datatype, if an integer is passed for a role name, ensure it is specifically cast like '1234'::name.

 Parameter | Type | Default | Notes
 --------- | ---- | ------- | -----
 p_role | name | | This is the case insensitive name of the application role that you want to check to see if the supplied user is a member of p_user | text | | This is either the username or the user_id of the user to be used for validation purposes.
 If the user_id is passed ensure that it is quoted to be treated as text.
 Special database variables like current_user can also be passed
 ```
-ag_has_role(current_user, 'Project Admin') = true
+ag_has_role('Project Admin', '1421') = true
 ```